courtneyod/sf-crime-distance-map/README.md

-# The Safeway
+#The Safeway

 **About**

 Built a graph representation of San Francisco street intersections and crime, then used A* to traverse the graph of street intersections in SF.
 The graph uses variable edge weights based on crime severity and the distance between each node.
+(Note: there is no frontend for this project)

 **Data**
 Process street intersection data and crime data to be in a graph format from SFOpenData: